15+ Key Ecommerce Metrics to Track

 QUICK SUMMARY:

 Ecommerce metrics are key indicators used to measure the performance and success of an online retail business.
-They include a range of data points such as conversion rates, average order value, customer acquisition cost, cart abandonment rate, and traffic sources.
+They include a range of key metrics such as conversion rates, average order value, customer acquisition cost, cart abandonment rate, and traffic sources.
 This guide explores over 15 key ecommerce metrics and KPIs, providing insights to scale online stores profitably and effectively.

 US Retail eCommerce Statistics 2022